BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 Fun fact, by the way: cutscenes are regular dialogue files!
 They switch between lines of dialogue and cinematics—sections of animation without voice lines—to create a given scene.

-This also means that cinematics are sorta like mini cutscenes, including the cinematics for kisses!
+This means that cinematics are sorta like mini cutscenes, including the cinematics for kisses!

 It’s important to note, these little scenes within the timeline files aren’t played in order.
 While the timeline itself is like a movie, the game is almost constantly skipping around within it to play the dialogue or cinematic it needs!